Christmas in Iceland: What to See and Do

 What is the weather like in Iceland at Christmas?

-Christmas in Iceland is typically cold, dark, and snowy.
+Christmas in Iceland is typically cold, dark, and wet or snowy.
 At this point in the calendar, we’re in the depths of winter.
 But that’s sort of the point: the beauty of Christmas is to celebrate the end of darkness and look forward to brighter months ahead.

 December is the month when days are shortest—only just over 4 hours long.
 Meanwhile, you can expect lots of snow.
 17.8 centimetres (7 inches) of snow typically fall in Reykjavik during December, so it really will be a white Christmas!